Ensemble Transport Adaptive Importance Sampling: Automated tuning of algorithm parameters

 \subsubsection{Determining optimal scaling parameter using error analysis}

-MCMC algorithms can be assessed by comparing their approximation of the posterior to the analytic distribution, in cases where the posterior distribution can be computed using alternative methods.
-To assess this, a distance metric on distributions must be chosen.
-Examples are the relative error between the sample moments and the posterior's moments, or the relative $L^2$ error between the true density, $\pi(x|D)$, and the constructed histogram.
-The relative error in the $m$-th moment is given by:
+When available, an analytic form for the target distribution allows us to assess the convergence of sampling algorithms to the target distribution.
+Common metrics for this task include the relative error between the sample moments and the target's moments, or the relative $L^2$ error between the sample histogram and the target density, $\pi(x|D)$.
+The relative error in the $n$-th moment, $\hat{m}_n$, is given by: